AnubhavSinha92/Git-demo/README.md

 # delta-demo
-This if for demo of github.
+This if for demo of git & github.